 There are two basic options for fertilizing an egg, whether the egg or sperm comes from a donor.
 Intrauterine insemination (IUI) is the simplest and least invasive option.
 We implant sperm into the egg directly through the cervix at a time that the woman is known to be ovulating.
 If the egg is healthy and the woman has no fertility issues, intrauterine insemination is often successful.

-If intrauterine insemination fails or either party has a history of fertility problems, in vitro fertilization (IVF) is the next step.
+If intrauterine insemination fails or either party has a history of fertility problems, in vitro fertilization (IVF) for same-sex couples is the next step.
 With this approach, the egg is extracted from the woman's ovary, then fertilized with sperm outside the uterus.
 In most cases, we give the woman drugs to encourage her to produce multiple eggs, so that there is a greater chance of pregnancy.

 We then implant the embryos back into the woman's uterus, in the hopes that one or more will turn into a viable pregnancy.
 IVF has a slightly higher than average risk of producing multiple pregnancies.
 About 1 in every 4 tries is successful, even if you have a long history of fertility difficulties.